 This section is the only one where we could not identify any advantage for any specific player.
 They all possess an impressive set of analytics and decision support tools However we were disappointed that none of them implement AI or ML within their product.

-Integrations are the Achilles' heel of FP&A solutions, and often prevent them from fully delivering on their performance management promise.
+Integrations are the Achilles' heel of FP&A software and often prevent them from fully delivering on their performance management promise.
 The reason for that is simple- there are endless amounts of 3rd party solutions.
-These include anything from industry specific ERPs & CRMs, to self developed models, to old, outdated GL’s and more.
+These include anything from industry-specific ERPs & CRMs to self-developed models, old, outdated GLs, and more.

-Integrating with each requires putting a lot of work in development, which is why most companies prefer to integrate with leading systems only.
+Integrating with each requires putting a lot of work into development, which is why most companies prefer to integrate with leading systems only.

-The three have limited integrations with some of the leading ERPs, however per our analysis they don’t meet the required criteria.
+Jedox, Prophix, and Workiva FP&A platforms have limited integrations with some of the leading ERPs, however, per our analysis they don’t meet the required criteria.

 Implementation and Support

-The “weakest link” of FP&A solutions has always been the implementation process.
+The “weakest link” of FP&A software and other financial automation solutions has always been the implementation process.
 Migrating complicated processes with complex models can take months, and throughout the years we’ve unfortunately heard our fair share of implementation horror stories.